temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 - **Time:** ⏱️ ~20 minutes
 - **Goals:** 🙌
   - Set up, build, and test a Temporal application project from scratch using the [Java SDK](https://github.com/temporalio/java-sdk).
-  - Become more familiar with core concepts and the application structure.
+  - Identify the four parts of a Temporal Workflow application.
+  - Describe how the Temporal Server gets information to the Worker.
+  - Explain how to define Workflow Definitions with the Temporal Java SDK.

 :::

-Our app will consist of four pieces:

-1. An Activity: An Activity is just a function that contains your business logic.
-Ours will simply format some text and return it.
+### Introduction

+Creating reliable applications is a difficult task.
+[Temporal](https://temporal.io) lets you create fault-tolerant resiliant applications using programming languages you already know, so you can build complex applications that execute successfully and recover from failures.

+In this tutorial, you will build your first [Temporal Application](https://docs.temporal.io/temporal#temporal-application) from scratch using the [Temporal Java SDK](https://github.com/temporalio/java-sdk).
+The Temporal Application will consist of the following pieces:

-2. A Workflow: Workflows are functions that organize Activity method calls.
-Our Workflow will orchestrate the call of a single Activity function.
+1. A [Workflow](https://docs.temporal.io/workflows): Workflows are functions that define the overall flow of the application and represent the orchestration aspect of the business logic.
+2. An [Activity](https://docs.temporal.io/activities): Activities are functions called during Workflow Execution and represent the execution aspect of your business logic.
+The Workflow you'll create executes a single Activity, which takes a string from the Workflow as input and returns a formatted version of this string to the Workflow.
-3. A Worker: Workers host the Activity and Workflow code and execute the code piece by piece.
+3. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and execute the code piece by piece.
-4. An initiator: To start a Workflow, we must send a signal to the Temporal server to tell it to track the state of the Workflow.
-We'll write a separate function to do this.
+4. An initiator: To start a Workflow, you need to send a signal to the Temporal server to tell it to track the state of the Workflow.
+You'll write a separate program to do this.

+You'll also write a unit test to ensure your Workflow executes successfully.

+When you're done, you'll have a basic application and a clear understanding of how to build out the components you'll need in future Temporal applications.

-All of the code in this tutorial is available in the [Java "Hello World!" application template](https://github.com/temporalio/hello-world-project-template-java) repository.
+All of the code in this tutorial is available in the [hello-world Java template](https://github.com/temporalio/hello-world-project-template-java) repository.

 ## Prerequisites